 Guidelines for School Staff

-Some exclusions are required to reduce the spread of communicable disease.
+Exclusion is the process of restricting individuals' attendance at school during a period when they are most likely to be contagious with a communicable disease.
 Appropriate prevention measures should be prioritized to reduce the need for school exclusions.